Some treatments can control advanced kidney cancer for some time, and reduce symptoms.

 Radiotherapy can help with bone pain if cancer has spread to your bones.
-And doctors also use it to treat kidney cancer that has spread to the brain.
+And doctors also use it to treat kidney cancer that has spread to the brain

-Cyotherapy kills cancer cells by freezing them.
+Cryotherapy kills cancer cells by freezing them.
 It can shrink your cancer and help to control your symptoms for some time.

-Radio wave treatment
+Radio wave treatment (radiofrequency ablation)

 Radio wave treatment is also called radiofrequency ablation (RFA).
 It uses heat made by radio waves to kill cancer cells.
 It can help to shrink a tumour and control your symptoms.
 Your doctor may suggest it if you have a small area of cancer in the kidney or liver.

-Blocking the blood supply to the cancer
+Blocking the blood supply to the cancer (arterial embolisation)

 Your doctor may suggest blocking the blood supply to your cancer.
 This is called arterial embolisation.
 It can help to shrink the cancer and control symptoms such as pain or bleeding in the urine.
 This procedure can also treat secondary cancer in your liver.

 Arterial embolisation can be used before or during surgery to reduce the risk of bleeding during the operation.
-For example, it may be used before surgery for secondary cancer in the spinal bones.
+For example, it may be used before surgery for secondary cancer in the spinal bones

 Chemotherapy does not work very well in patients with kidney cancer.
 So it is not often used to treat it.